excanny/task-management-api/README.md

 PORT=5000
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=9d1aa770a428cafe82e865aa57b53b23f24dde08b9fb5bcfc395d1372d287d418c8c313f9812774afaf3a399f6eaa31ebd93db21bbdf942081e43da389224aea
+NODE_ENV=development
+DOMAIN=yourdomain.com

-Replace `your_mongodb_connection_string` with your actual MongoDB connection string.
+Replace `your_mongodb_connection_string` with your actual MongoDB connection string and .

 4. Start the server:

 npm run dev

-5. The API will be available at `http://localhost:5000`.
-You can access the Swagger documentation at `http://localhost:5000/swagger`.
+5. The API will be available at `http://localhost:5000` in development mode, or at `https://yourdomain.com` in production mode.
+The home page will automatically redirect to the Swagger documentation.

 ## Approach